Retirement Planning in Utah

 - Will you stop working entirely or do you want to keep some hours even in retirement?
 Many retirees are finding enjoyment in second-act careers or part-time work in retirement.
 Having even a per diem job can help generate additional income in retirement or even provide health insurance coverage.

 - How will you spend your time?
 Beyond work, do you want to travel more or would you rather stay close to home?
 Are there any hobbies you want to pursue?
 How much will your travel and activities cost?

 Continue asking yourself questions about how you want to retire until you have a clear vision of what it will cost to make your dream retirement a reality.

 Simply staying home and “relaxing” can get old fast, and boredom can quickly lead to loneliness and depression.
 Your mental wellbeing is an important part of planning a retirement in Utah.

 Keeping Your Information Safe

 The financial services industry is a prime target for hackers and scammers, making it important to take steps toward keeping your information safe.
 At Rock House Financial, we have several safeguards in place to keep your information safe, but you can and should still take steps to protect your information.

-For example, don’t share your passwords with everyone.
+For example, don’t share your passwords with everyone, whether related to your Utah retirement planning or not.
 If you want to give someone access to your financial accounts, you can typically set them up as an “authorized user,” with their own log-in and password.
 This also allows you to control how much access the person has.

 Your own password should of course be strong and unique.
 Don’t let your browser save financial passwords for you, and make sure to close your browser after you log out of any account.
 Many companies offer two-factor authentication for extra security.
 This would require you to enter a second code that’s sent to another device before logging in.